ORIGYN-SA/canistergeek-motoko/README.md

-# Canistergeek-IC-Motoko
+# Canistergeek-Motoko

-Canistergeek-IC-Motoko is the open-source tool for Internet Computer to track your project canisters cycles and memory status and collect log messages.
+Canistergeek-Motoko is the open-source tool for Internet Computer to track your project canisters cycles and memory status and collect log messages.

-Canistergeek-IC-Motoko can be integrated into your canisters as motoko library which exposes following components:
+Canistergeek-Motoko can be integrated into your canisters as motoko library which exposes following components:
 - `Monitor` - public class that collects the data for specific canister by 5 minutes intervals.
 - `Logger` - public class that collects log messages for specific canister.

-Canistergeek-IC-Motoko should be used together with [Canistergeek-IC-JS](https://github.com/usergeek/canistergeek-ic-js) - Javascript library that fetches the data from canisters, performs all necessary calculations and displays it on a webpage
+Canistergeek-Motoko should be used together with [Canistergeek-IC-JS](https://github.com/usergeek/canistergeek-ic-js) - Javascript library that fetches the data from canisters, performs all necessary calculations and displays it on a webpage

 #### Memory consumption